catvin82/Waffles-Modpack-mod-catvm/README.md

 7: Copy-paste the files inside "mp1" and "mp2" to the "mods folder".

 8: Double click "Quilt-Launcher-1.18.2.jar" (or a similar file)

+  8-1: I have left an exe in the main branch, installed seperatly to the rest of the modpack (does the same thing)

 9: Install quilt through the program.